yeonjuan/html-eslint/docs/rules/indent.md

 This rule has a mixed option:

-For 4-space indentation (detault option):
+For 4-space indentation (default option):

 ```json
 {